aiksxd/P2P-Live-Web/README.md

 1. Visit the homepage (the root node page contains hyperlinks), enter the **root node's ID**, and click the **Connect** button
 2. The broadcaster clicks **Go To Live** and then **Share Local Stream**
 3. After completing step one, audience members can view all active live streaming rooms under the root node (based on the connectivity status of the live streaming pages)

 ### Extensions:
+1. For the multi-room type, by creating a root node on your own device, deploying the remaining pages on the web site, and specifying the root node connection, you can implement a simple live streaming website.
+2. For the single live room type, similarly, create a page on your own, start streaming after obtaining the ID, deploy another page on the web, and specify the ID connection to achieve a specific live room.
-1. To customize the room list style, modify the parameters in the `guest.on('data', (data) => {` section of the live streaming page (e.g.P2PLiveHost). **Note: Do not modify the fifth parameter at index 4!**
+3. To customize the room list style, modify the parameters in the `guest.on('data', (data) => {` section of the live streaming page (e.g.P2PLiveHost). **Note: Do not modify the fifth parameter at index 4!**
-2. Optimize the connection method by parsing the **nodesMap array** (containing all node information) yourself (Note: **e.g. version not tested**).
+4. Optimize the connection method by parsing the **nodesMap array** (containing all node information) yourself (Note: **e.g. version not tested**).
 The nodesMap of the broadcaster node contains all nested node information, while the **root node nodeMaps** = hostsPeers (excluding sub-child nodes).
 If you are not satisfied with the current nodesMap array collecting node information, consider **restructuring the recorder() method**.
 Depending on the broadcaster's device configuration, it is recommended to use a **multi-binary tree-style** connection method.

 ## **Considerations**:
 1. The **root node** has the **highest priority for streaming**, overriding all child nodes and their subsequent children's live streams.